wp-plugins/ebaystore-for-stores/readme.txt

 5. Widget call by javascript: validated code by W3C
 6. CSS editable
 7. five languages.
+8. 2 formats available: column river view or table responsive view.
+9. display date is optional in table view
-8. Also available for other CMS.
+10. Also available for other CMS.
+11. Optional filter by keyword.

 == Installation ==